 All buildings are classified according to the type of business operating within them.
 Each class has different regulations around fire safety, accessibility and other factors.
-Recreational and entertainment businesses are Class 9b.
+Fitness businesses are usually Class 9b.
 If your building was previously used for a different class, you may have to make significant changes to comply before you can open your business.
 For more information, read the Building Classifications fact sheet.